Publication date: Version 3.1, July 2020

 Accessing and correcting your personal information

-Under the Privacy Act (Australian Privacy Principles 12 and 13) you have the right to ask for access to personal information that we hold about you, and ask that we correct that personal information.
+Under the Privacy Act (APPs 12 and 13) you have the right to ask for access to personal information that we hold about you, and ask that we correct that personal information.
 You can ask for access or correction by contacting us and we must respond within 30 days.
 If you ask, we must give you access to your personal information, and take reasonable steps to correct it if we consider it is incorrect, unless there is a law that allows or requires us not to.

 We will ask you to verify your identity before we give you access to your information or correct it, and we will try to make the process as simple as possible.
 If we refuse to give you access to, or correct, your personal information, we must notify you in writing setting out the reasons.

 The steps appropriate to verify an individual’s identity will depend on the circumstances.
 We will seek the minimum amount of personal information needed to establish an individual’s identity.
 For example, during a telephone contact it may be adequate for us to request information that can be checked against our records.